Isotypical components of the homology of ICIS and images of deformations of map germs: Conclusions and open problems

 Going back to the corank one case, and regarding unexpected homology, it is not clear that mono-germs have deformations with unexpected homology.
-Indeed, every example seem to need more than one branch to find a deformation with unexpected homology such as \cref{ex:multiSS}.
+Indeed, every example, such as \cref{ex:multiSS}, seems to need more than one branch to find a deformation with unexpected homology.

 \begin{oproblem} There are no $\eqA$-finite mono-germs $f:\Gzero{n}{p}$, with $n<p$, such that they have a deformation with unexpected homology. \end{oproblem}